Vanderpump Rules Season 8 Has Broken Friendships, New Faces and So Much Drama

 Bravo

-Dayna, a new waitress at SUR, stirs up drama with Schena.
+Dayna, a new waitress at SUR, stirs up drama with Scheana.

 Article continues below